 • Oils and grease (these are harmful to your sink as well as your disposal)

 • Expandable carbs such as rice, pasta, or bread

 3. Don’t Run Hot Water While Grinding Your Disposal`

 Only use cold water when grinding your garbage disposal.
 Hot water may cause fats to congeal.
 When congealed, fats and oils can stick to the blades of your disposal and cause the system to work harder than necessary, impacting the motor.
 You can run hot water in the sink after you have completed the grinding process.

 4. Don’t Fill Your Disposal

-Run your disposal with the proper amount of food in one setting.
+Run your disposal with the proper amount of food in one sitting.
 Pass a small amount of food completely through the processor before adding more.
 If you over-fill your disposal then the motor may overheat.

 5. Don’t Use Harsh Chemicals To Clean Your Disposal

-Following these do’s and don’t with your garbage disposal should extend the longevity of your system and prevent costly repair or replacement bills.
+Following these do’s and don’t with your garbage disposal should extend the longevity of your system and prevent a costly repair or replacement bills.
 If your system is having major malfunctions, don’t hesitate to contact a professional plumber.
 The Smith & Keene plumbers are at the ready to tend to all of your plumbing needs.
 Whether it be a repair or overall replacement of your garbage disposal, contact the experienced Smith & Keene plumber team to get your system running smoothly.
 Call 757-420-1921 or contact Smith & Keene today!